jheijkoop/phantom/README.md

 ```

-The exception is now logged and propagated with no interference.
+The exception is now logged and propagated as is.
 We intercept it to provide consistent logging in the same table logger where you would naturally monitor for logs.

 <a id="improving-query-performance">Improving query performance</a>